1 § The company’s name is Lifco AB. The company is public limited liability company (publ).

 13 § The company’s shares shall be registered in a securities register in accordance with the Swedish Central Securities Depository and Financial Instruments Accounts Act (1998:1479).

-The articles of association were adopted at the annual general shareholders’ meeting on 24 June 2020.
+This articles of association was adopted at the annual general meeting on 23 April 2021.